cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/README.md

 To be revised/checked, incl. links in data readmes
 </span>

 A few datasets/files to be uploaded to the stack are provided in the `inputs` folder of this repository.
-Uploading pre-instantiated OntoCityGml quads is optional but highly recommended to skip steps 1 - 4.2 (depending on the exact quads file provided) of the building instantiation workflow below.2
+Uploading pre-instantiated OntoCityGml quads is optional but highly recommended to skip steps 1 - 4.2 (depending on the exact quads file provided) of the building instantiation workflow below.

 The following steps explain how to upload the data to the stack:

 1) Copy all relevant files from the `inputs` folder of this repository into the `inputs` folder of  the stack data uploader repository: